getify/eslint-plugin-proper-ternary/README.md

 #### Rule `"nested"` Configuration: Simple

-**Note:** It's very likely that you'll want to turn this mode off, as it's unlikely that you'll want `( .. )` around even simple identifiers or literals.
+**Note:** It's very likely that you'll want to turn this mode off, as it's unlikely that you'll want to require `( .. )` around even simple identifiers and primitive literals.

 To configure this rule mode off (on by default):